BrindzaB/CompareDocs/README.md

 # CompareDocs main goal:
 Reading and comparing documents using AI.
 Useful for time consuming and repetitive task like invoice comparison etc.

+# Warning
+Since the application is using OpenAI LLM, you will need a valid API key to be able to use the app.